Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 **Enegized**: Whenever you move you gain a stack of energized for every feet you move and whenever you attack you gain five stacks of energized, up to a maximum of 80.

-**Sharpshooted**: Whenver you are at 80 stacks of energized, your next attack with _Rapid Firecannon_ gains 30 feet additinal range and deals 2d10 lightning damage.
+**Sharpshooted**: Whenver you are at 80 stacks of energized, your next attack with _Rapid Firecannon_ gains 30 feet additional range and deals 2d10 lightning damage.

 **Critical**: Your Critical strike chance increases by one.

 **Speed**: You gain +5 movement speed.

+_You gian +3 to initiative rolls_

 _You have +2 to hit and damage rolls with this magical weapon_